-The Yale University Art Gallery has a long history, and much of the story can be told through the buildings it has occupied.
+The Gallery has a long history, and much of its story can be told through the buildings it has occupied.
 The complete tale can be found on Chapel Street, where, except for the original Trumbull Gallery, each of these structures remains.

 Renovation and Expansion

 Yale University Art Gallery, with view of (left to right) the Louis Kahn building, Old Yale Art Gallery building, and Street Hall.
 Photo: © Christopher Gardner, 2012

 In the fall of 1998, after participating in a comprehensive survey of campus arts facilities, the Yale University Art Gallery was asked by Yale President Richard Levin and Provost Alison Richard to produce a viable plan for enhancing the mission and facilities of this teaching museum.
 An inventory of the Gallery’s extant physical facilities was created and proved revealing in many respects.
 Providing ready access to the collection, through increased public exhibition space and classrooms dedicated to object study, appeared as the top priority to achieve our goal of providing meaningful experiences.

 In 2004 the Gallery embarked on a major renovation of all three buildings.
 Completed in 2012 by Ennead Architects (formerly Polshek Partners), the renovation included an addition to the upper level of the Old Yale Art Gallery that created room for a rooftop sculpture terrace.
 Eight new classrooms were added to enable educators to teach from the collection, and the new Nolen Center for Art and Education was developed as a major resource for teaching and learning.
 The renovation and expansion enhanced the Gallery’s role as one of the nation’s most prominent teaching institutions.

 Yale University Art Gallery, Louis Kahn Building.
 Photo: © Elizabeth Felicella, 2006